adelamata/tpr.modal-plugin/README.md

 	/* My yellow theme (Default)*/

-	And then you only need to pass it to the constructor of modal when it is instantiated in the parameter "styleClass".
+	And then you only need to pass it to the constructor of modal when it is instantiated in the parameter "styleclass".
 Example:

 	var modal = new TPRMODAL({
 		styleclass : "tpr-modalbox-yellow",